mockoon/mockoon.com/content/articles/api-glossary.md

 An API key is a unique identifier used to authenticate and identify a user or an application accessing an [API](#api-application-programming-interface).
 Most APIs require their consumers (companies, developers, etc.) to register and request an API key as they are often paid products subjected to restrictions: consumer identification, volume billing, etc.
 API keys are frequently sent by the client along with the [request](#request) in an `Authorization` [header](#header).

+## L

+### Latency

+Latency is the **time** it takes for a [request](#request) to **travel from the client to the server and back**, including the time taken by the server to process the request and generate a [response](#response).
+It is usually measured in milliseconds (ms) and can be affected by various factors, such as network speed, server load, and the complexity of the request.

+### Load balancing

+Load balancing is the process of **distributing incoming API requests across multiple servers or instances** to ensure that no single server becomes overwhelmed with traffic.
+It helps improve the performance, reliability, and scalability of an API by preventing bottlenecks and ensuring that resources are used efficiently.
+Load balancers can be implemented at various levels, including hardware, software, or cloud-based solutions.

 ## M